wolftype/versor/README.md

 To test a graphics example

-	make examples/xBasics.cpp
+	make examples/xBasic.cpp

-which both builds and runs the file.
+which both compiles and runs the file.

 Not Working?
 ---